Keenan-M-Stone/StoneGate/README.md

 1. Gather pre-operation sensor baselines and post-operation diagnostics (temperature delta, magnetic fluctuations, photon background change).
 2. Compute a noise vector `N` (vector of normalized deltas relative to tolerances).
 3. Use a mapping table of noise patterns -> ECC choices (e.g., high thermal noise -> prefer surface code with higher syndrome sampling; photon bursts -> add majority-vote over repeated measurements).
 This mapping is configurable and extensible.

+## Developer resources

+There is a concise developer quickstart in `docs/DEVELOPER.md` that shows the expected WebSocket message shapes, how the frontend hooks (`onSelectNode`, `onOpenDialog`) connect to the `SchematicCanvas`, and quick steps to run the backend in simulator mode.
+It also contains guidance on running the Python QEC stub, the C++ example QEC client, and a short discussion about Docker vs native deployment for demos.

 This is left as a decision-engine module (`frontend/src/errordecision.ts`) with pluggable rules — the codebase includes a small example function with a few heuristics.